Location - Paluma Range National Park, North Queensland, Australia

 After Small Ollera Falls, walk for another 200 metres upstream.
 At this point, you can either take a left up the ridgeline to reach Circle View Mountain, or head right onto the PRB Track.

 If traversing the PRB track, do stop by Ollera Valley Lookout for grand views along Ollera Creek, Big Rock, and Circle View Mountain.

-There are a few spots along this creek for small cliff jumps if you're inclined.
-There's a few rock walls in the valley to climb; however, the rock cliffs up the mountains are made of out decomposed granite, from crumbling kitty litter, to enormous exfoliation flakes, which isn't very good for climbing as it falls apart.
+Along Ollera Creek, there are a few spots for small cliff jumps, slides, and swims if you are so inclined.
+There are a few rock walls in the valley to climb; however, the rock cliffs up the mountains are made of decomposed granite, which can resemble anything from crumbling kitty litter to enormous exfoliating flakes.
+Be cautious.

 Flora and fauna

-Wild boars (pigs) roam the national park and are quite destructive of the environment.
-Australian Brush Turkeys and Bush Stone Curlews are also seen.
-Water dragons and snakes are visible on the warm rocks.
+Wild boars (pigs) roam the national park and are quite destructive to the environment.
+Australian Brush Turkeys and Bush Stone Curlews are also seen in this area, and water dragons and snakes can be spotted sunning themselves on the warm rocks.
 Jungle perch and eels inhabit the creeks.
-Many of the pool will contain Green Filamentous Algae in the dry season.
+Many of the pools will contain Green Filamentous Algae in the dry season.

 - Water (2-3 litres recommended per person).
 If refilling from the creek, treat your water.